danichagas/Danichagas/README.md

 - Microservices;

 I'm capable of developing smart solutions and solving the provided problems by producing high-quality code and utilizing the most used standards in the market.
-I have experience in developing following the S.O.L.I.D, Clean Architecture, Clean Code and TDD principles.

 I love challenges and I want to grow professionally every single day.